 Note.
-Where the prestress wizard is used to consider time dependent effects (as this example does) the geometric attribute must contain fleshing information that can be used to determine section properties such as the perimeter exposed to drying, as required in shrinkage loss calculations.
+When time dependent effects are to be considered (as in this example) the geometric attribute must contain fleshing information that can be used to determine section properties such as the perimeter exposed to drying, as required in shrinkage loss calculations.